fozziethebeat/kt-villa/docs/docs/the-stay/arriving.md

 stairs.
 Attached to the shelf is a key lock box.
 Enter the code (given by Keith) and you'll find two sets of door keys.
 That gets you inside.

-Additionally, in the garage there is a garage door opener.
-This is found nearly the door itself on top of a breadbox.
-You can use this to enter in and out of the garage.
+Additionally, in the garage there will be a garage door opener.
+This is found near the door itself on top of a tiny breadbox.
+You can use this to enter in through the garage.

 ![The garage opener](/img/IMG_4008.png)

 ## Warming up the house

-By default when no one is out of the house for a few days, we turn off a few
+By default when no one is in the house for a few days, we turn off a few
 things:

 * The heater
 * The water heater
 * The water pump

-You'll need to turn these on and wait a bit to prepare the house.
+You'll need to turn these on and wait a bit to get cozy in the house.

 ![The heating system](/img/IMG_3998.png)

 This is the basic heating system.
-Turn on all three buttons to run activate the gas heating.
+Turn on all three buttons to activate the gas heating.
 You can leave the temperature setting where it is.
 In fact, don't change it.

 :::danger[Take care]